Choquequirao: The Hidden Jewel of the Andes

 Trekking to Choquequirao

-Choquequirao Trek (5 Days): A comprehensive journey through the Andes to the ruins.
+Choquequirao Trek (5 Days): A comprehensive trek through the Andes to the Inca site.

 Machu Picchu & Choquequirao Trek (9 Days): An extended trek that includes both iconic Inca sites.

-Choquequirao Trek (4 Days): A shorter but equally immersive exploration.
+Short Choquequirao Trek (4 Days): A shorter, yet equally immersive exploration.

-Trekking on a journey to Choquequirao and uncover the mysteries of this "Golden Cradle" while immersing yourself in the natural beauty and rich heritage of the Andean region.
+Go on a hike to Choquequirao and uncover the mysteries of the "Golden Cradle" while enjoying the natural beauty and rich heritage of the Andean region.